 PayDay Plus SF

 PayDay Plus SF is a San Francisco government program that provides reliable payday lending programs for San Franciscans.
 The purpose of this program is to provide responsible small dollar loans of up to $500, with low interest rates, financial counseling, and an extended repayment term.
 The program is designed to help San Franciscans avoid high-interest rate payday loans that often trap borrowers in a cycle of debt.
-The borrower must be employed, have direct deposit with the credit union and have a checking account.
+The borrower must be employed, have direct deposit with the credit union and have a checking account. *Member must be with the credit union for 90 days before they can apply for the loan.

 For-profit payday lenders may charge annual interest rates of over 400%, and the industry relies on 90% of their revenue from borrowers who repeatedly renew or reopen their payday loans.
 As a result, the typical borrower usually pays around $500 in interest for a $300 loan, and still owes the principal, according to the Center for Responsible Lending.